hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris
 > For example ‚Äú+‚Äù can be used to join strings and blocks.

 You will surely appreciate the mathematical correctness of that AltScript feature.
-Commutativity, who cares! Ì†ΩÌ∏â
+Commutativity, who cares! üòâ

 [10:21:28](#wSlDbS7FiL5NQVxowaE5WEBHphudocAuHOAWuFTjULM) <hiiamboris (NOT THIS ONE)>:
 > If design choices must to be decided based on familiarity and popularity

-Never said anything like that Ì†ΩÌ∏â Just that he must have had the reason for making it immutable, and I have just an idea what reason was that.
+Never said anything like that üòâ Just that he must have had the reason for making it immutable, and I have just an idea what reason was that.

 [10:24:09](#N4PJpYNpCdyISQPGtZJDuG4ntwHDRt7oDw3FWkb5q_A) <hiiamboris (NOT THIS ONE)>:
 :)